CodePushGo/website/src/content/blog/en/how-to-customize-build-scripts-with-capacitor-cli.md

 ### Main Config Files

-Two key configuration files shape how Capacitor handles your builds:
+Two key configuration files shape how React Native handles your builds:

 **capacitor.config.json**
-This is the core configuration file for your Capacitor project.
+This is the core configuration file for your React Native project.
 It sets important parameters for your builds:

 ```json
 {